 Add this question to your playdate checklist.
 Even if you don't have guns in your own home, ask about guns and safe storage at the other homes they visit.
 Just as you'd ask about pets, allergies, supervision and other safety issues before your child visits another home, add one more important question: "Is there an unlocked gun in your house?"
 If there is, reconsider allowing your child to play there or talk to them about keeping the guns unloaded and locked.

 Talk to your children.
 Remind your kids that if they ever come across a gun, they must stay away from it and tell you immediately.

-- Make sure your children understand that violence on TV and in the movies is not real.
+Make sure your children understand that gun violence they may see on TV, in movies and in video games they play at home or friends' homes is not real.
 They need to be told—and probably reminded again and again—that in real life, children are killed and hurt badly by guns.
-Although the popular media often romanticize gun use, youngsters must learn that these weapons can be extremely dangerous.
+Although the popular media often romanticize gun use, children must learn that these weapons can be extremely dangerous.

 About Dr. Schaechter:

 Judy Schaechter, MD, MBA, FAAP, is a professor and chair of the Department of Pediatrics at the University of Miami Miller School of Medicine, chief of service at Holtz Children's Hospital at Jackson Memorial Medical Center, and past president of the national Injury Free Coalition for Kids.
 Within the American Academy of Pediatrics, she is a member of the Council on Injury, Violence and Poison Prevention and the Subcommittee on Violence Prevention.